SouthGreenPlatform/GeMo/README.md

 *Coming soon*

+### ancestral pool customization

+*Coming soon*

 ## Data inputs (*Coming soon*)

 It accepts two types of files:

-- Genomic blocks:
+- Genomic block:
-- Normalized curves:
+- Normalized curve:

 See the Wiki for full documentation.

 ## Tutorials

-In order to generate ready tu use datasets, analayses can be conducted with the following software
+In order to generate ready to use datasets, analyses can be conducted with the following software

 ### VCFHunter

+VCFHunter is a suite of [python scripts](https://github.com/SouthGreenPlatform/VcfHunter) enabling chromosome painting of indivisual based on the contribution of ancestral groups using VCF files.

 Please look at the [tutorial](https://github.com/SouthGreenPlatform/VcfHunter/blob/master/turorial_painting_GEMO_visualization.md)

 ### TraceAncestor

-*Coming soon*
+Please look at the [tutorial](https://github.com/SouthGreenPlatform/TraceAncestor2)  (*Coming soon*)

 ## Acknowledgements